 The ginger, cloves, cinnamon, and cardamom give this crab apple jam a delicious flavor that will remind you of fall all year long!

-I'll admit, chopping up the crab apples is a little bit tedious and not something I would want to do on a regular basis, but I can tolerate it once a year, and so can you!
+I'll admit, chopping up the crab apples is a little bit tedious and not something I would want to do regularly, but I can tolerate it once a year, and so can you!
 I decided to add Rosehips, but in the end, half of them had worms.
 I added less than I had intended, which makes them totally optional!

 - Crab Apples — Use firm, ripe crabapples without blemishes or evidence of worm damage.